schematical/schematical-properties-opperations/README.md

 4. Presnet to the lenders
 5. Work with title company to complete the deal
 6. On completion of the deal
-	a.
-Notify other departments
+	1. Notify other departments
-	b.
-If a rehab hand off  the property to Construction/Maintaince
+	2. If a rehab hand off  the property to Construction/Maintaince
-	c.
-If no rehab hand off the property to managment
+	3. If no rehab hand off the property to managment